mattclifford1/snap_vision_ads/README.md

 ```
 $ python evaluate.py
 ```
-You can specify different models with the `--models_list` command line argument for example:
+You can specify different models with the `--model` command line argument for example:
 ```
-$ python evaluate.py --models_list simple_net
+$ python evaluate.py --model simple_net
 ```
 Will evaluate the [simple_net](models/toy_network.py) model with the latest training checkpoint.
 ### Extra options